TypiCal25/Knowledge/Career/Skills/GoLang/GoLang.md

 - Functions required typed arguments
 - There is support for variadic arguments
 - Functions in Go can support multiple return values that have to be separated by commas.
+- You can have named return variables.
+These are basically just predefined variables in your function that you can use to return.
+This does not mean that your receiving variables have to have the same name.
 -